Javierenrique00/audioextractor/README.md

 and all the files are encoded in .opus format.

 Note: Files get purged 24 hours after the creation by default, you can change in the server file index.js in the contant: MAX_HOURS_FILES

+## GETTING A CONVERTED FILE

+To get a converted file you only have to ask http://<SERVER_IP>:2000/download?file=FILEPARAMETER

+FILEPARAMETER is not optional.

+If the file is not found it returns "No file found" and 500 status message in the header.

 ## Android App